cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 Currently existing preventative measures include fees and a `sequence` (nonce) counter to distinguish replayed transactions from identical but valid ones.
-If an attacker tries to spam nodes with many copies of a `Tx`, full-nodes keeping a mempool cache will reject identical copies instead of running `CheckTx` on all of them.
+If an attacker tries to spam nodes with many copies of a `Tx`, full-nodes keeping a mempool cache reject all identical copies instead of running `CheckTx` on them.
 Even if the copies have incremented `sequence` numbers, attackers are disincentivized by the need to pay fees.

 Validator nodes keep a mempool to prevent replay attacks, just as full-nodes do, but also use it as